14 Bizarre Things the Government Actually Has the Power to Do

 Force you to sell your home

 As Americans, we have the inalienable right to enjoy life, liberty, and the pursuit of happiness without unreasonable government interference.
-But that doesn’t prevent the powers that be from forcing you to sell your property to the government if it deems it necessary.
+But that doesn’t prevent the powers that be from forcing you to sell your property to the government if they deem it necessary.
 This principle is known as “eminent domain” and it derives from the Fifth Amendment to the Constitution (the “Takings Clause”).
 Find out about these 10 secret U.S. government operations that have been revealed.

 Amend the Constitution